-C. Provide the appeals process referred to in section 106(b)(5) of WIOA relating to designation of local areas appeal to the Arkansas Workforce Development Board under an appeal process established in the State plan.
+For purposes of appeal, a unit of general local government (including a combination of such units) or grant recipient that requests but is not granted designation of an area as a local area may submit an appeal to the Arkansas Workforce Development Board under an appeal process established in the State plan.
 If the appeal does not result in such a designation, the Secretary of Labor, after receiving a request for review from the unit or grant recipient and on determining that the unit or grant recipient was not accorded procedural rights under the appeals process described in the State plan, may require that the area be designated as a local area.